Directional Dark Field for Nanoscale Full-Field Transmission X-Ray Microscopy: Introduction

-Samples with structured features lead to anisotropic scattering.
+While dark-field imaging detects the overall scattered intensity per pixel, additional information can be uncovered in the case of samples with structured features, which create anisotropic scattering.
 Aligned sample features with a high orientation dependence scatter strongly perpendicular to that orientation and weakly in parallel directions.
-This asymmetric scattering signal can be exploited in dark-field imaging to visualize the orientation of the scattering features within the sample, even in projection space.
-This approach is called directional dark-field imaging \cite{jensen2010directional, croughan2023directional} and has recently been used to investigate the microstructure in archaeological skeletal remains \cite{Lautizi2025} and the orientation within carbon fiber reinforced polymers \cite{smith2022x}.
-The directional characteristic combined with the high sensitivity of the dark field to small internal structures, such as cracks, bubbles, and material boundaries, makes it indispensable for understanding material properties in materials science.
+This asymmetric scattering signal can be exploited to visualize the orientation of the scattering features within the sample, as recently demonstrated in visible light microscopy by an aperture scanning approach~\cite{zheng2025optical}.
+In X-ray full-field imaging, the visualization of the orientations is called directional dark-field imaging \cite{jensen2010directional, croughan2023directional} and has recently been used to investigate the microstructure in archaeological skeletal remains \cite{Lautizi2025} and the orientation within carbon fiber reinforced polymers \cite{smith2022x}.
+The directional characteristic, combined with the high sensitivity of the dark field to small internal structures, such as cracks, bubbles, and material boundaries, makes it indispensable for understanding material properties in materials science.
 However, until now, the implementation of directional dark-field imaging is limited to the micrometre regime.

-In this study, we present the first demonstration of directional dark-field imaging at the nanoscale in a full-field TXM, enabling the orientation mapping of sub-resolution features with minimal system modification.
-We show the abilities of the directional dark-field TXM on a test object and the enamel of a human primary tooth.
+This study introduces the first successful demonstration of directional dark-field imaging at the nanoscale in a full-field TXM, enabling the orientation mapping of sub-resolution features by adding apertures in front of the condenser.
+We show the abilities of the directional dark-field TXM on a Siemens star test object, a hierarchical nanoporous silicon pillar, and the enamel of a human permanent tooth.
 Additionally, we extend the maximum magnitude of the scattering vector by manipulating the illumination function to enhance the detectability of smaller feature sizes.
-These advancements in nanoscale dark-field imaging open up new possibilities for gaining additional insights into material properties across multiple scientific disciplines and allow the extraction of structural information even in projection space, ideal for high-resolution, in situ experiments.
+These advancements in nanoscale dark-field imaging open up new possibilities for gaining additional insights into material properties across multiple scientific disciplines and allow the extraction of structural information even in projection space, ideal for high-resolution, multimodal imaging applications.